Joseph Torchia

-Joseph Torchia (December 15, 1946 – April 22, 1996) was an American author and photographer.
-In the late 1970s he also worked as a reporter for The Palm Beach, The San Francisco Chronicle and The San Francisco Examiner.
+Joseph Torchia (December 15, 1946 – April 22, 1996) was an American journalist, novelist and photographer.
+In the late 1970s, he worked as a reporter for The Palm Beach Post, the San Francisco Chronicle and the San Francisco Examiner.

 Torchia was born in Johnsonburg, Pennsylvania, where he graduated in 1964 (Johnsonburg High School).
 After his studies at the University of Florida (1968) he spent two years in the Peace Corps (1968–1970).
-After having left journalism, Torchia owned a photography studio during the last 15 years of his life.
+After having left journalism, Torchia owned a photography studio during the last fifteen years of his life.